 If your toddler licks everything, it might bebecause it reminds toddlers of the time when they were comforted during breastfeeding.

-The toddler years are very close to the baby years, and they probably still have memories of being breastfed, and the comfort that brings.
+The toddler years are very close to the baby years, and they probably still have memories of being breastfed and the comfort that it brings.

 To Get A Reaction

 This is the time when kids push your buttons.
 They want to see how you react to their behavior.
-It is a vital part of their learning to be a fully functioning human being (although licking stuff is slightly outside of that, right?).
+It is a vital part of their learning to be fully functioning human beings (although licking stuff is slightly outside of that, right?).

 Your toddler might be licking stuff because they want to get a reaction from you.